Anarchy revealed inside prison-break Wandsworth jail where inmates call the shots

 The revelation comes as:

-- It emerged former that the Royal Signals Corps soldier previously served in a regiment providing support to Nato’s “premier reaction force” as spying concerns grow
+- It emerged that the Royal Signals Corps soldier previously served in a regiment providing support to Nato’s “premier reaction force” as spying concerns grow

 - Police release the first images of the chef’s outfit he would have been wearing when he escaped